temporalio/documentation/docs/learn-glossary.md

 - An Activity can be implemented as a synchronous method or fully asynchronously involving multiple processes.
 - An Activity can be retried indefinitely according to the provided exponential retry policy.
 - If for any reason an Activity is not completed within the specified timeout, an error is reported to the [**Workflow**](#workflow) which decides how to handle it.
 There is no limit for an Activity duration.
+- Activities support an [**Activity Heartbeat**](#activity-heartbeat) that helps to identify timeouts faster in case the Activity execution fails.

+### Activity Heartbeat

+An Activity Heartbeat is a means to provide a signal to the Temporal service regarding the status of an Activity Task that is being executed.

+- Activity Heartbeats are implemented in code and are recorded at the discretion of the [Workflow](#workflow) implementation.
+- Custom [**Activity**](#activity) progress information can be included in an Activity Heartbeat and can be used when the [**Activity**](#activity) is retried.

 ### Acitity Id